lawrenceh1850/AAMCtour/README.md

 - [x] add in residency specialties

 - [x] consent popup
-- [ ] header with different sections
+- [x] header with different sections
 - [ ] CO2 calculation
-- [ ] individualized carbon emissions display
+- [ ] individualized carbon emissions infographic
 - [ ] references
 - [ ] deleting a destination and then recalculating emissions breaks the infographic
 - [ ] you can add arbitrary names that are not in the airport and this breaks the calculate emissions button